-So long as you’re shooting a medium to high volume of film, there are two actions that can be done to cut back on your costs.
+So long as you’re going through a moderate to high volume of film, there are two activities that you are capable of doing to help reduce your expenses.

-Take into account that you’re limited to 100 foot rolls of black and white film.
-This is in part because black & white film is much easier and cheaper to process at home.
+Bear in mind that you’re going to be limited to bulk rolls of black and white film.
+This is in part because black and white film is quite a bit easier and more cost-effective to process yourself.

-All film can be processed at home.
-It is a very good option to lower your costs so you can use more film with your Canon EOS ELAN 7N.
+You can develop and digitize film yourself.
+It is an intelligence method to reduce costs so you can use more film with your Canon EOS ELAN 7N.

-Black and white film is by far the least difficult to process.
-Developer temperature and development times are not as vital to do correctly with black & white film as time and temperatures are for slide or color negative.
+Black and white film is by far the least complicated to develop.
+Chemical temperature and development times are both not as vital to do correctly with black & white films as they are for color negative or transparency film.